183

-Year 183 (CLXXXIII) was a common year starting on Tuesday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Aurelius and Victorinus (or, less frequently, year 936 Ab urbe condita).
+Year 183 (CLXXXIII) was a common year starting on Tuesday of the Julian calendar.
+At the time, it was known in Rome as the Year of the Consulship of Aurelius and Victorinus (or, less frequently, year 936 Ab urbe condita).
 The denomination 183 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.